Definition

 Virtualization is central to the software-defined data center.
 There are three major SDDC building blocks:

-• Network virtualization combines network resources by splitting the available bandwidth into independent channels that can each be assigned -- or reassigned -- to a particular server or device in real time.
+• Network virtualization and software-defined networking (SDN) abstracts the physical network resources from the logical network topology.
+It allows for combining network resources and splitting the available bandwidth into independent channels that can each be assigned -- or reassigned -- to a particular server or device in real time.

-• Server virtualization masks server resources, including the number and identity of individual physical servers, processors and operating systems (OSes), from server users.
-The intention is to spare users from managing complicated server-resource details.
-It also increases resource sharing and utilization, while maintaining the ability to expand capacity at a later date.
+• Server virtualization masks server resources -- including the number and identity of individual physical servers, processors and RAM -- from server users.
+The intention is to spare the service administrators from managing complicated server-resource details or worrying about the physical server characteristics.
+It also increases resource sharing and utilization, while maintaining the ability to easily expand capacity later.

 A business-logic layer is needed to translate application requests, policies and service-level agreements.